Archery for Beginners: How to Get Started

 There are two ways to determine your draw length:

 1) Go to an archery store and have a bow tech measure you with a tool called a “draw length indicator shaft.”
-The tool looks like a really long arrow, but it has measurements on it, and the bow tech will be able to determine your draw length using it.
+The tool looks like a really long arrow, but it has measurements on it.
+The bow tech will be able to determine your draw length using it.

-Draw Weight.
 This is the second measurement you’ll need to consider when buying a bow.
 The draw weight is a measurement, in pounds, of how difficult it is to pull the draw string back.
-A bow with a draw weight of 10 pounds will be very easy to pull and shoot, and a bow with a draw weight of 50 pounds or more will be more difficult to pull and shoot.
+A bow with a draw weight of 10 pounds will be very easy to pull and shoot.
+A bow with a draw weight of 50 pounds or more will be more difficult to pull and shoot.

-As a general rule of thumb, children up to the age of 18 are good with bows that have a draw weight from 5 to 20 pounds (and 18 year olds may be able to draw more than that); young adults between the ages of 18 and 21 do well with a draw weight between 15 and 30 pounds (and again, stronger 18 to 21 year olds may be able to draw more than that), and adults 22 and older usually use bows with draw weights of 25 pounds and higher.
+As a general rule of thumb, children up to the age of 18 are good with bows that have a draw weight from 5 to 20 pounds (and 18 year olds may be able to draw more than that).
+Young adults between the ages of 18 and 21 do well with a draw weight between 15 and 30 pounds (and again, stronger 18 to 21 year olds may be able to draw more than that).
+Adults 22 and older usually use bows with draw weights of 25 pounds and higher.
 These numbers are generalizations, though, and you’ll learn more about your draw weight capability as you gain more experience.

-Compound bows, on the other hand, are usually adjustable by design, and you don’t need to buy replacement limbs to make them heavier or lighter.
-That’s a big benefit for a lot of archers—you can buy one bow, and if its adjustability range is broad enough, you can simply increase the draw weight as you need to.
+Compound bows, on the other hand, are usually adjustable by design.
+You don’t need to buy replacement limbs to make them heavier or lighter.
+That’s a big benefit for a lot of archers!
+You can buy one bow and, if its adjustability range is broad enough, you can simply increase the draw weight as you need to.

-Before we wrap up, there’s another factor you’ll want to consider when you’re buying a bow, and that’s what hand you’ll hold the bow in.
-For the most part, righties will use a right-handed bow (and a right-handed bow is one that you actually hold in your left-hand, and use your right hand to draw the bow string), and lefties will use a left-handed bow (and a left-handed bow is one that you hold in your right hand, and use your left hand to draw the bow string).
+Before we wrap up, there’s another factor you’ll want to consider when you’re buying a bow.
+What hand do you hold the bow in?
+For the most part, righties will use a right-handed bow.
+A right-handed bow is one that you actually hold in your left-hand and use your right hand to draw the bow string.
+Lefties will use a left-handed bow.
+A left-handed bow is one that you hold in your right hand, and use your left hand to draw the bow string.

 Additional Gear for Bows / Bow Packages